Vinaykumar1809/resumeiq/README.md

 # ResumeIQ

-ResumeIQ is a Streamlit web app for syllabus-aligned resume shortlisting and skill gap analysis.
-It follows the product document in the parent `README.md`: upload a PDF resume, paste a job description, extract skills, compute match scores, predict a suitable role, and show recommendations in a clean dashboard.
+ResumeIQ is a Streamlit web app for resume shortlisting and skill gap analysis.
+It follows: upload a PDF resume, paste a job description, extract skills, compute match scores, predict a suitable role, and show recommendations in a clean dashboard.

 ## Features